 Under Copy Settings, you can select the following settings:

-- Workspace Layout — Inherit opened views, their sizes, and selected perspectives from current workspace.
+- Workspace Layout—Inherit opened views, their sizes, and selected perspectives from the current workspace.

-- Working Sets — Inherit user-defined working sets from current workspace.
+- Working Sets—Inherit user-defined working sets from the current workspace.

 To import assets into a project, drag them from your system file browser to the desired folder in the Navigator.
 You will be prompted to link (create a reference the source only) or copy it into the workspace.